loganmay/upmunc-speaker-tracker/README.md

 ### Ideas, Bugs, Suggestions?

 We are all ears!
-Find the Ops Team at the conference or <a href="mailto:loma@sas.upenn.edu">email Logan</a>.
+Find the Ops Team at the conference or <a href="mailto:loma@sas.upenn.edu?subject=UPMUNC 51 Speaker Tracker">email Logan</a>.